-- A formal risk appetite for operational risk that primarily comprises financial measures, which is being expanded in respect of non-financial measures - · Common taxonomies for event / risks; causes; and impacts / effects - Operational risk incident / near miss and loss and gain data capture, including root cause analysis - Review of external events (the group subscribes to IBM FIRST's Risk Case studies service), in order to learn lessons - A portfolio of Key Risk and Control Indicators which are tracked against thresholds - Key control attestations and monitoring - Risk & Control Self-Assessments to identify and assess the Group's inherent and residual risks - Tracking of remedial actions - Scenario analysis, to assess the group's exposure to "severe but plausible" events - Operational risk capital modelling to support Pillar 2A and 2B assessments - Purchasing of insurance to transfer specific operational risks - Targeted assurance reviews and post execution reviews of significant transactions - Induction and awareness training
+- A formal risk appetite for operational risk that primarily comprises financial measures and which continues to be expanded in respect of non-financial measures - · Common taxonomies for event / risks, causes and impacts / effects - Operational risk incident / near miss and loss and gain data capture, including root cause analysis - Review of external events (the group subscribes to IBM FIRST's Risk Case studies service), in order to learn lessons - A portfolio of Key Risk and Control Indicators which are tracked against thresholds - Key control attestations and monitoring - Risk and Control Self-Assessments to identify and assess the group's inherent and residual risks - Tracking of remedial actions - · Scenario analysis, to assess the group's exposure to "severe but plausible" events - Operational risk capital modelling to support Pillar 2A and 2B assessments - Purchase of insurance to transfer specific operational risks - Targeted assurance reviews and post execution reviews of significant transactions - Induction and awareness training

-The Operational Risk Management function is independent from business line management and is part of the second line of defence i.e. it reports directly to the Chief Risk Officer.
-In addition to the management of operational risk the function is also responsible for:
+The Operational Risk Management function is independent from business line management and is part of the second line of defence i.e. it reports directly to the CRO.
+In addition to the management of operational risk, the function is also responsible for:

-Business Continuity Management (BCM): Setting the framework for managing threats to the group's operational resilience and ensuring that detailed Business Continuity Plans are regularly updated and tested
+• Business Continuity Management (BCM): Setting the framework for managing threats to the group's operational resilience and ensuring that detailed Business Continuity Plans are regularly updated and tested

-CISO / DPO: Setting risk appetite for Information and Cyber Security, and monitoring and overseeing compliance as well as setting and maintaining the group's overall Data Privacy Framework

-New Product and Structured Transaction Approval: Managing the approval process

-Physical Commodities Risk Assurance: Setting the risk management framework associated with physical commodities.
-The function is based in Singapore and Shanghai, and its activities include the daily monitoring of exposures against limits, and the periodic inspection of storage facilities and inventory
+- CISO / DPO6: Setting risk appetite for Information and Cyber Security, and monitoring and overseeing compliance as well as setting and maintaining the group's overall Data Privacy Framework - New Product and Structured Transaction Approval: Managing the approval process - Physical Commodities Risk Assurance: Setting the risk management framework associated with physical commodities.
+The function is based in Singapore and Shanghai, and its activities include the daily monitoring of exposures against limits, and the periodic inspection of storage facilities and inventory - Insurance: The group buys insurance to mitigate operational risk through a variety of policies.
+Cover is reviewed on an annual basis.
+Ensuring that appropriate insurance, for specific risks, is in place, is the responsibility of the relevant business units.

-Insurance

-The group buys insurance to mitigate operational risk.
-This cover is reviewed on an annual basis.
-Ensuring that appropriate insurance cover for specific risks is in place is the responsibility of the relevant business units.
 The group's Insurance Forum provides independent oversight and challenge.

-Operational Risk Governance & Control
+Operational risk governance and control